 “A hallmark of a good data analyst is the ability to ultimately mitigate risks in the business and use data sets to improve customer satisfaction,” said Tom Bolek, vice president of platform presales at data management firm Ataccama.
 “Demonstrating key statistics outlining the efforts to reach these goals is ideal.”

-Any resume should be neatly organized and easy to read, with key highlights available at a glance.
+Any resume should be neatly organized and easy to read, with key highlights available at a glance: from your email address at the top of the document (along with your other contact information) to your experience section (which should be in reverse chronological order), everything needs to be concise and clear.
 “The ability to have a polished resume easily indicates key organization skills necessary for this type of role,” Bolek added.
 “Most platform providers offer solutions that encompass easy to use functionality for better understanding of any given data set.”

 Data analysts need to be critical thinkers, with the ability to recognize patterns as well as the data’s “larger story.”
 When crafting your resume, it’s key to show how your analysis translated into results for the company; while you can’t always go into granular detail thanks to the need to protect your former employer’s proprietary data, you can use other metrics to suggest success (expressing division growth as a percentage, for instance).

 Bolek said logic and analysis, data mining, database management, and risk management are among the key skills a candidate needs to possess, as they demonstrate the data analyst’s capacity for thinking critically.
 If you have it, you should also mention any experience in system administration, data warehousing, regression analysis and business intelligence (BI)—these are all vital skills at many companies.